mozilla/glean/docs/user/metrics/counter.md

 ## Limits

-* Only increments, saturates at the limits of a 32-bit signed integer.
+* Only increments, saturates at the largest value that can be represented as a 32-bit signed integer (`2147483647`).

 ## Examples

-* How often a certain button was pressed?
+* How often was a certain button was pressed?

 ## Recorded errors